Where to Play

 - Greendell Badminton Club/Early Morning All-stars Badminton Club (for ages 55+)/Southeast Winnipeg Badminton Group.
 Three different programs are run out of the Greendell community centre and two are designated for ages 55+ play.
 The group plays for fun.
 Level of play: Beginner to Intermediate.

-- Community Badminton Club offers $4 drop in on Tuesdays and Thursdays and free lessons to those who want it.
+- Community Badminton Club offers $4 drop in on Sundays and Mondays and free lessons to those who want it.
 Level of play: Beginner to Intermediate.
 Cost: $

 Click here for a link to an interactive google maps page.

-- Niverville Badminton Club plays on Mondays, as well as the 3rd Sunday of each month.
+- Niverville Badminton Club plays recreationally on Monday evenings.
 Level of play: Beginner to Advanced.
-Lessons available.
+Group lessons starting January 2022.

 - Dauphin Badminton Club plays recreationally on Thursdays and welcomes all ages.
 Level of play: Beginner to Intermediate.